 - Chief financial officer — oversee, plan and advise the financial health of a company

 Typically, entry-level accounting positions begin with an associate degree, or you can continue your education and pursue a bachelor's degree in accounting and work to obtain a Certified Public Accountant license.
 Licensure requirements vary by state.
 To discover your state's CPA licensure requirements, visit the CareerOneStop License Finder and search by occupation, license name, licensing agency or location.
-You can also view the Spouse Licensure Map on MySECO and click on your specific state for state legislation and licensure information for military spouses.
+You can also visit the Department of Labor Military Spouse License Recognition Map for up-to-date legislation and licensure information for your specific state.

 Transferable skills you can take with you